Second Degree (Post-Baccalaureate) - FastBacc Program

 *Please note: the TOEFL score required by the Louise Herrington School of Nursing is higher than the minimum required by Baylor University.

-Any applicant applying after August 15th, 2018 will need to wait and apply through the NursingCAS 2018-2019 Cycle.
+The application for FastBacc May 2019 is available through the NursingCAS 2018-2019 Cycle.
 The deadline to apply is January 15, 2019.
 (Applications must be submitted by 11:50 p.m.
 Eastern Standard Time).
 If you have any questions about the application cycles please email FastBacc@baylor.edu

 *A supplemental application to Baylor is required if admitted into the Nursing School.